lpmi-13/k8s-manifest-dojo/README.md

 - a flask webserver
 - a server to deal with logs-processing (a bit contrived, but useful for local volume mounts)
 - a server to interact with a database table about users
+- a load generator making requests to the flask webserver that trigger downstream queries to the other services

 ## Running locally (the whole point)

 First, you'll need to have k3s installed and running.
 The easiest way to do that is to follow the [quickstart guide](https://docs.k3s.io/quick-start).

-You'll also need `python` and the `psql` command line utility installed.
+You'll also need `python3` installed.

 If, while following the above instructions (it's basically just a script to run), you encounter this error: